top of page

 What does labor migration mean?

-Labor migration refers to the cross-border movement of people seeking employment in another country.
-It affects both highly skilled workers and workers in less skilled occupations.
+Labor migration refers to the cross-border migration of people who want to work in another country.
+It affects both highly skilled professionals and workers in less skilled jobs.

 Which areas of law play a role in labor migration?

-Labour migration is a cross-cutting issue and affects, among other things, residence law, labour law, social security law, tax law as well as professional and recognition law.
+Labor migration is a cross-cutting issue and affects, among other things, residence law, labor law, social security law, tax law, and professional and recognition law.

-Labour migration law includes, among other things, the immigration of skilled workers, recognition law, the law on the employment of foreigners, access to the labour market for foreigners, working conditions for foreign workers, employers' obligations and issues relating to global mobility and postings.
+Labour migration law includes, among other things, skilled worker immigration, recognition law, foreign employment law, access to the labour market for foreigners, working conditions for foreign workers, employer obligations and issues relating to global mobility and secondments.

-What is the difference between labor migration and economic migration?
+What is the difference between labor migration and employment migration?

-Labor migration primarily refers to dependent employment relationships.
-Economic migration, on the other hand, is broader and also includes self-employment by migrants, for example, through business start-ups or investments in Germany.
+Labor migration refers primarily to dependent employment relationships.
+Employment migration, on the other hand, is broader and also includes self-employment by migrants, for example through starting businesses or investing in Germany.

 Specialist Articles on the Topic